Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ## Currently developing/refactoring features

 ## TO-DO
 - [ ] Add aliases topycharm, clion, etc
 - [ ] Installations must be done by argument order apparition (add another column to installation_data to sort an integer that determines the order)
-- [ ] try refactoring the point above by using type, which recognizes alias and functions too
 - [ ] refactor installation bit to be installation order, which contains an integer that if it is greater than 0 means selected for install, and the integer determines the installation order
 - [ ] declare variables like DESK, GIT, etc
 - [ ] Create high-level wrappers for a set of features, such as "minimal", "custom", "" etc.